 Hillsdale College, B.S., Mathematics and French Indiana University, M.A., French Indiana University, Ph.D., French Literature and History

-6th Grade Homeroom, 6th Grade Literature and Composition, 8th Grade Algebra I, 9th grade Geometry, Scheduling, Testing, Reporting Officer
+6th Grade Homeroom, 6th Grade Literature and Composition, 6th Grade Geography, 8th Grade Algebra I, 9th grade Geometry, Scheduling, Testing, Reporting Officer

 An Ohio native, Dr. David Wagner’s extensive experience includes teaching a variety of French language courses and English literature courses for six years at the university level.
 He also taught high school English near Bordeaux, France.
 Dr. Wagner’s inspiration for teaching and love for learning come from his parents, both of whom were educators.
 At JH Classical Academy, Dr. Wagner’s knowledge and gift for teaching are put to good use in many areas.
 In recent summers, Dr. Wagner has managed programming for a Boy Scout camp near Cody, Wyoming.
 Outside of the classroom, Dr. Wagner enjoys hiking, travel and is active in his church as music director and organist.

 “At JH Classical Academy, I have the opportunity to share my love of both literature and mathematics with my students.
-Each discipline gives us a unique ability to understand God, man, and creation, and it is a privilege to bring both subjects to life for middle- and high-school students.
-It thrills me to teach this range of ages, because I get to watch students deepen their critical thinking skills in exciting ways as they mature."
+Each discipline gives us a unique ability to understand God, man, and creation, and it is a privilege to bring both subjects to life for students."

 Early on, Dr. Wagner developed a special interest in math and French literature.
 He earned his bachelor’s degree from Hillsdale College, double majoring in the two subjects dearest to his heart.
 After graduation, he taught English to French students at Langon High School in France for a year before continuing his studies in French.
 Dr. Wagner then went on to earn his doctorate at Indiana University in French Literature.